 Today’s younger generation sidesteps traditional news outlets and turns to social media platforms to consume news.
 The preferences of consumers have evolved so much that stories that previously would have only been disseminated through a traditional media outlet are posted to social media where they have the opportunity to reach a wider audience that can stretch far beyond the audience of legacy media.

 The advancement of social media has forced PR professionals to change up how they interact with journalists and has provided a new avenue for advancing bottom-line business goals.
-So, how is social media a valuable tool for public relations professionals and how can they use it to their advantage?
+So, how is social media a valuable tool for public relations professionals and how can they use it to their advantage in their thought leadership and media relations strategies?

 Reach a wider audience